TimothyAllgood/react-todos/README.md

 To save todos after inputting the todo title, the user can either click the circle button in the input or press enter.

-The input must be filled in otherwise and error message will be displayed and the user will need to enter a todo.

 If the todo already exists and error message will be displayed and the user will need to enter a new todo

 To mark a todo as complete, hover over the circle button to the left of the todo and click it.